RomainEndelin/product_manager_assessment/README.md

 ## API Documentation

 The API is documented with [Apiary.io](http://docs.productmanagerassessment.apiary.io/).
-An up-to-date validated in generated in the ["Test" section](https://app.apiary.io/productmanagerassessment/tests/runs#ci).
+An up-to-date validation is generated in the "Test" section (available for registered members of the project).

 ## Usage